voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at [support@voicegain.ai](mailto:support@voicegain.ai)

+### August 7, 2023

+New functionality:
+* BE-603	Automatically refresh status of the transcripts
+* BE-621	Hide invalid transcript move project destinations
+* BE-623	Improved Error message in case of transcript move error
+* BE-626	Limit Basic Plan user to only 5 shares
+* BE-628	Enhanced Project selection
+* BE-638	PII Redaction placeholder validators allow non-ASCII characters
+* BE-651	Add Table of Contents in the exported PDF
+* BE-657	Add Metadata in the exported PDF
+* BE-668	Zoom Meeting Assistant Download name now has version included
+* BE-671	Add ability to completely disable Download on Edge
+* BE-675	Update content of Home Page if there are no transcripts
+* BE-680	Add ability to completely disable transcript copy to clipboard on Edge
+* BE-693	Update content of Home Page if there are no transcripts
+* BE-694	Add Login and SignUp buttons to the Share Expired/Invalid page
+* BE-695	Do not show the Move option for transcripts in a project that does not belong to a user and has not been shared with the user

+Fixes:
+* BE-620	Sorting shares by Expiry time
+* BE-637	Prevent invalid PII Redaction placeholders in Project settings during creation
+* BE-672	Prev/Next buttons not working correctly
+* QA-261  Make transcript not clickable if status is Queued
+* QA-362  Sorting by transcript Status

 ### July 18, 2023

 This release includes an improved real-time English model delivering higher accuracy of speech recognition in microphone transcription preview.